surath1/langchain/README.md

 ### ChatGPT basic
 ChatGPT --> OpenAI --> GPT3.4/GPT4
--ChatGPT is an application
+- ChatGPT is an application & GPT3.4/GPT4 are LLM
--GPT3.4/GPT4 are LLM
--ChatGPT cost associated(1000 token 0.002c)
+- ChatGPT cost associated(1000 token 0.002c initial $5 credit)
--Does not answer some question, knowlwdge is limited.
+- ChatGPT does not answer all question, knowlwdge is limited.
--No access to private data
+- ChatGPT does not access to private data etc.
--No access to google/wikipedia etc
+- ChatGPT does not access to google/wikipedia/social media data etc!

 ### Langchain
 [Your application want to access bellow to get the details]